 Lessons from a Winemaker (Luke 5:33-38)

 Have you ever wondered what Jesus would be like if he were a pastor today?
 There might be a few problems.
 For one thing, Jesus tended to go places that church people don’t like.
 He hung around the wrong kind of people.
-I can imagine the deacons saying, “Pastor Jesus, we’re really not trying to be critical, but we saw you going to a pretty loud party.
-We don’t think you should be going to those parties or hanging around those people.”
+The deacons might say, “Pastor Jesus, we don’t mean to criticize, but we saw you at a loud party.
+Shouldn’t you avoid those gatherings and people?”

-Then there’s his teaching.
+Next, let's discuss his teaching.
 We think it would be great to hear Jesus preach, but think about all the times the disciples had to take Jesus aside and ask him what he was trying to say.
-Maybe the deacons would get Jesus in the foyer after the morning service and ask, “Pastor Jesus, good sermon, but what were you trying to say?
+Deacons might approach Jesus after the morning service and ask, “Pastor Jesus, great sermon!
+What was your point?”
 We didn’t understand half of it.”

 Jesus did things differently than we do them today.
 Most pastors tend to be pretty linear and speak in propositional form.
 In other words, they have an outline, they make points, they build arguments, and they may tell the odd story.
-Jesus spoke very differently.
+Jesus had a unique way of speaking.
 Mark 4:33-34 says:

 He used many such stories and illustrations to teach the people as much as they were able to understand.
 In fact, in his public teaching he taught only with parables, but afterward when he was alone with his disciples, he explained the meaning to them.